 What if your car, and dozens like it, could be repurposed at end of life to suit another need?
 Since car finishes and windows are designed to withstand the elements, wouldn’t they be a good choice for architectural materials?

-reports, one Berkeley, California architecture firm had exactly the same thought, using automotive sheet metal and side windows in the construction of Berkeley’s McGee house
+As Gizmag reports, one Berkeley, California architecture firm had exactly the same thought, using automotive sheet metal and side windows in the construction of Berkeley’s McGee house.

 As you’d imagine, the rest of the house is built from environmentally friendly materials.
 First floor siding is made from Poplar bark, taken from trees cut to make furniture.
 All finish wood (like interior trim, stairs, wood siding, deck railings, etc.) is salvaged from local sources, and the house is primarily heated via solar energy.